Download the Root CA Certificate

 Task 2 - Download the Root Certificate File from the Device

-Use one of the following procedures based on your computer OS.
+Use one of the following procedures based on the computer OS.

-If your computer runs Microsoft Windows, also select the procedure based on your browser type.
+If the computer runs Microsoft Windows, also select the procedure based on the browser type.

 Linux and MacOS